top of page

 Flying into Boise (BOI) is also an option, with daily shuttles or rental cars available for the scenic 2.5-hour drive to Sun Valley.

-We encourage everyone to stay in our room block at the resortOwner-offered Resort or other area properties are available via Airbnb or VRBO.
+• We encourage everyone to stay in our room block at the resort.
+Other area properties are available via Airbnb or VRBO.

-If you prefer to stay in Ketchum, it is ~1 mile from the Resort and we recommend the Limelight Hotel, Hotel Ketchum, and Knob Hill Inn.
-Please plan to arrange your own transportation, which the hotels may be able to provide.
+If you choose to stay in Ketchum, it is ~1 mile from the Resort so please plan to arrange your own transportation, which the hotels may be able to provide.
+See our recommended hotels above including Limelight Hotel, Hotel Ketchum and Tamarack Hotel.